 While it may not be possible to completely avoid SI joint problems during pregnancy, some measures can help lessen the chances of developing or reducing the severity of sacroiliac in pregnancy:

 Pregnancy sacroiliac joint pain is fairly common and can be very painful; however, it is effectively treatable with the right approach.
-If you are suffering from SI joint issues during pregnancy or other signs of pelvic girdle dysfunction during pregnancy, consult your health professional.
+If you are suffering from SI joint pain during pregnancy or other signs of pelvic girdle dysfunction during pregnancy, consult your health professional.
 Doctors at the QI Spine specialize in pregnancy-related sacroiliac dysfunction.
 Once properly cared for and managed, one can enjoy a healthy pregnancy and get ready to welcome the little one.

 Sacroiliitis progresses through four stages: the inflammation of the sacroiliac joint, erosion of the joint, coalescing or fusion of the joints, and finally, ankylosis, in which the joint becomes immobile.
 The diagnosis and treatment must be done at an early stage so that the symptoms can be relieved and the possible advancement of the disease might be retarded.